a-tofft/network-builder/README.md

  - Complete version history of: Templates & Configurations
  - Support for CLI & OpenConfig

-## Design Decisions
 Having a working SoT should always be priority #1.
 Trying to automate/generate configs for the network without this can quickly become messy.
 The idea is that you generate full configurations, and push either full configurations (replace) to devices or see (extnesions) push the difference in configs.
 With this approach, you don't need to take any backups of device configurations, as your SoT for configs is kept fully within this repository.
 Note: For lab purposes, variables have not been abstracted and are rather explicit in what they mean.
 Normally it would be preferred to abstract variables and jinja2 templates
-# Features

-### Variables
-The less variables, the better.
-Rather use design decisions that naturally lead to same configuration on every device without requirering any more variables.
-For example, always use uplink on port X, always use loopback X for management etc. This reduces complexity significantly.

-### Speed:
+## Ansible vs Python
 Generates configurations for 1000 devices in less than 2 minutes on a public github.
 Finds necessary configuration files that have been updated (and are ready to be pushed) in less than 1 minute for 1000 devices.

-## Ansible vs Python
 Easy to extend functionality which is likely needed for Even with ansible, code will be required for certain extensions/issues.
 Speed
 Therefore, as with the concept of usin...
 Verify fast, can generate configurations for 1000 devices within a minute on github

-## Templating Concepts
+Naturally integrates into Django/Flask

-## Topology
+## Demo Topology
+Directions for setting up topology locally can be found here: https://github.com/a-tofft/network-labs/tree/main/network-builder

 ![Topology](lab-topology.png)